sitegeist/Sitegeist.CsvPO/README.md

 - `csvpo:list` Show a list of all translation sources
 - `csvpo:show` Show the translations of the specified source
+- `csvpo:showAll` Show the translations of the specified source
 - `csvpo:bake` Bake the translations of the specified source back to the csv file
+- `csvpo:bakeAll` Bake the overrides all source back to the csv files
+- `csvpo:reset` Reset translation overrides of the specified source
+- `csvpo:bakeAll` Bake translation overrides of all sources

 ## Configuration